 I also add a peeled lemon for extra brightness.
 I do this every day with my green smoothies, and I found it contributed a more vibrant flavor here too.
 So, don’t omit it!

 Finally, I sneak in some raw carrots.
 Why not?
 Adds to the orange color of this Creamsicle Smoothie, and gives an added nutrient boost for the kids (or adults)!
 Using the raw carrots, you do need to give that smoothie a good blitz.
-A high-speed blender works best, but just ensure to puree very well if using a standard blender.
+A works best, but just ensure to puree very well if using a standard blender.

 K, kids… hope you love this one!
 Please let me know if you try it, or what childhood treats you’d like to see reinvented smoothie-style.